-If you want to create a strong bond on a variety of surfaces, jb weld works perfectly.
-The two-part epoxy adhesive is used for repairs to metal, portable water tanks, fuel tanks, boats, and plumbing among other repairs.
+If you want to create a strong bond on a variety of surfaces, J-B Weld works perfectly.
+The two-part epoxy adhesive is used for repairs on metal, portable water tanks, fuel tanks, boats, and plumbing among other repairs.
 It creates a permanent bond, which makes it suitable for all types of repairs.

-After doing repairs with jb weld, you might experience some residues of the adhesive on the surface or other imperfections.
-What should you do to make the repairs clean and smooth?
-Can you sand jb weld?
-In this guide, we will cover more about J-B weld sanding, the pros and cons, and how to sand jb weld.
+After doing repairs with J-B Weld, you might be left with some residue of the adhesive on the surface or other imperfections.
+What should you do to make the repaired surface clean and smooth?
+Can you sand J-B Weld?
+In this guide, we will cover more about J-B Weld sanding, the pros and cons, and how to sand J-B Weld.

 What is sanding?